liborty/rstats/README.md

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

 In n dimensions, many authors 'cheat' by using `quasi medians` (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are also slower to compute than is our `gm`.
+In a highly dimensional space, they are also slower to compute than is our `gm` (`true geometric median`).

 *Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*

-In contrast, our methods based on the true geometric median (`gm`) are axis (rotation) independent.
+In contrast, our methods based on `gm` are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).

-They are computed here by methods `gmedian` and its parallel version `par_gmedian` in trait `VecVec` and their weighted versions `wgmedian` and `par_wgmedian` in trait `VecVecg`.
+We compute geometric medians by methods `gmedian` and its parallel version `par_gmedian` in trait `VecVec` and their weighted versions `wgmedian` and `par_wgmedian` in trait `VecVecg`.
+It is these efficient algorithms that make most of our new concepts described below practical.

 ### Additional Documentation